 That’s how to draw the eye in different directions and add a feeling of space if not actual physical space to the room and make it look bigger than it really is.

-A quick tip: if you don’t have outdoor space, let that not stop you from starting your own garden indoors.
+A quick tip in how to arrange indoor plants stylishly: if you don’t have outdoor space, let that not stop you from starting your own garden indoors.
 Check our post here on how to sow and grow your own sunflowers and marigolds indoors – if we can, anyone can.

-For more excotic plant arrangements it is once more the Millennials who lead the way… Creative thinking, such as using spare step ladders for level placements agains the wall, a wicker basket on the floor and on top of cupboards give the home an original twist and puts their on personality stamp on it.
+For more exotic plant arrangements it is once more the Millennials who lead the way… Creative thinking, such as using spare step ladders for level placements agains the wall, a wicker basket on the floor and on top of cupboards give the home an original twist.
+And it puts their personality stamp on it.

 So on trend are plants at the moment that they’re being designed into fashion accessories as motifs to make products “go with everything” and appeal to everybody.
 There’s a whole industry fashioned around our growing love of plants and getting closer to nature.
-Handbags, t-shirts, art… And vases, pots and urns, which once were mere ‘by the way’ accessory playing a supporting role to planlife have become statement pieces in their own right.
+Handbags, t-shirts, art… And vases, pots and urns, which once were mere ‘by the way’ accessory have become statement pieces in their own right.

 You’ll soon know which plants are best for your living room because they’ll respond to the level of light in the room.
 When shopping for indoor plants people often make this mistake … browsing amongst the plants displayed outside.
 They may be prettier and there may seem to be a greater choice, but they are displayed outside for a good reason: they are almost all outdoor plants which won’t survive long indoors.

 To make sure, for the newbie indoor gardener, look for the small card usually inserted into the soil.
 It explains how much light and watering this particular plant needs.
 It’s a good guidance, but only when you’ve had the plant for a couple of week will you really know if the light you have given it is sufficient as it starts to grow and thrive or droop.
 Here are some good indoor plants: